Duet3D/wiki-content/User_manual/Machine_configuration/Configuring_RepRapFirmware_for_a_Robot_printer.md

 # M669 configuration
 M669 and its parameters are used to define the robot properties like arm lengths and type of axes.

-The first M669 line must specify the K type and robot type, e.g.:
+The first M669 line must specify the K13 type.
+Often is also useful to specify the B"robotType":
 M669 K13 B"robotType=5AxisAC"

 This will set defaults for some core settings.

-M669 without parameters will output the current settings to the console.
+M669 without parameters or with K13 alone will output the current settings to the console.
+M409 K"move.kinematics" displays most parameters as object model.

 Most parameters can be changed and asked for by the object model, see dedicated page.